Mayonnaise Roasted Turkey Recipe

 This Mayonnaise Roasted Turkey Recipe may sound a little different, but I think you will be surprised at the delicious results.
 Time and time again this turkey recipe and method has proved to be a real winner and has become the easiest part of a meal.

-Over the years, we’ve cooked turkey every which of way, roasted and basted, and basted, and basted with all kinds of combinations of ingredients, roasted in a bag, fried (of course), we’ve brined and have gone brine-less.
-Honestly, I’m no expert, but I will say this, less is best in my book.
+Over the years, we’ve cooked turkey every which of way: roasted and basted, and basted, and basted with all kinds of combinations of ingredients, roasted in a bag, fried (of course), we’ve brined and have gone brine-less.
+Honestly, I think less is best in my book.
 Less messing.
 Less stuff.
 Less time.

-This recipe I’m sharing with you today for a Mayonnaise Roasted Turkey definitely calls for less.
-It’s pretty straightforward.
+This recipe for a Mayonnaise Roasted Turkey definitely calls for less.
+Mayonnaise Roasted Turkey is pretty straightforward.
 And no, it doesn’t taste like mayonnaise.
-This is just one of the methods we use, but after great results each time, moist turkey, that tastes like turkey, hand-down, it’s our preferred way so far.
+This is just one of the methods we use, but after great results each time, moist turkey, that tastes like turkey, hands-down, it’s our preferred way so far.

 Before I get to the mayo method, let’s talk turkey.

 Tips for Cooking Turkey:

 - Bigger isn’t always better.
 A large turkey doesn’t equal large taste.
 So if you have a big group to feed, I’d recommend getting two smaller turkeys.
 Smaller turkeys (I’d say 12-13 lbs) are harder to come by, but look for them.
 Hunt them down.